-It is the responsibility of the class teacher to ensure that the school rules and guidelines are adhered to in their class, and that their class behaves in a responsible manner during lesson time.
+It is the responsibility of the class teacher to ensure that the school rules and guidelines are adhered to in their class, and that their class behaves in a responsible manner at all times.

 The class teacher treats each pupil fairly and enforces the classroom rules consistently.
-The teacher treats all pupils in their class with respect and understanding.
+The teacher treats all pupils in their class with respect and understanding, and models respectful relationships and conversations.

-If a pupil misbehaves repeatedly, the teacher keeps a record of all such incidents on the Arbor system.
+If a pupil misbehaves repeatedly, the teacher keeps a record of all such incidents on the CPOMS system.
 In the first instance, the class teacher deals with incidents.
-However, if misbehaviour continues, the class teacher seeks help and advice from the Deputy Head Teacher and will involve the parents/carers of the pupil.
-If this does not improve, the Headteacher becomes involved.
+However, if misbehaviour continues, the class teacher may seek help and advice from the Deputy Head Teacher and will involve the parents/carers of the pupil.
+If this does not improve, the Headteacher becomes involved and a meeting will be arranged with parents/carers.

-The class teacher may liaise with the Special Educational Needs Coordinator as well as external agencies when appropriate, as necessary, to support and guide the progress of pupils.
+The class teacher may liaise with the Special Educational Needs Coordinator as well as external agencies when appropriate, as necessary, to support and guide pupils' behaviour.